palicao/redis-orm/README.md

 Setting up the Development Environment
 ======================================
-You'll need [Vagrant][2] installed and configured correctly.
+You'll need Docker[2] installed and configured correctly.

-Simply run the following command to get your VM up and running:
+Simply run the following command to get your containers up and running:

-    $ vagrant up
+    $ docker-compose up

 To run the [Behat][3] test suite: